Update this article: Export

 d) performs other activities pursuant to the Act

-Czech Chamber of Architects The Czech Chamber of Architects authorises planners and takes responsibility for the quality of the plan development process
+Czech Chamber of Architects The Czech Chamber of Architects authorises planners and takes responsibility for the quality of the plan development process.

 Fact sheets